Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 - `subject_key`: The Entity ID that is being experimented on, typically represented by a uuid.
 - `flag_key`: This key is available on the detail page for both flags and experiments.
-- `default_variation`: The variation that will be returned if no allocation matches the subject, if the flag is not enabled, if `get_string_assignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
+- `default_value`: The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `get_string_assignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.

 But that’s not all: the function also takes an optional input for entity properties.